alf-tool/try-alf/blog/2013-10-21-relations-as-first-class-citizen.md

 When you (manually) query a database (either a SQL, a NoSQL one or whatever) you generally know the problem at hand.
-Therefore, you welcome a declarative language that allows you expressing that problem and letting the underlying engine find the solution instead of having to describe the algorithm to compute it.
+Therefore, you welcome a declarative language since it allows you to express that problem while leaving to the underlying engine the job of finding the solution instead of having to describe the algorithm to compute it.
 This is what SQL offers to you.
 This is what [logic programming](https://bernardopires.com/2013/10/try-logic-programming-a-gentle-introduction-to-prolog/) and [constraint programming](http://en.wikipedia.org/wiki/Constraint_programming) offer too.